AMS_ADRN at SemEval-2022 Task 5: A Suitable Image-text Multimodal Joint Modeling Method for Multi-task Misogyny Identification: Conclusions and Future Works

 \section{Conclusions and Future Works}

 In this paper, we describe the system developed by our team for SemEval-2022 Task 5: Multimedia Automatic Misogyny Identification.
-More specifically, we introduce two novel system to analyze these posts: a multimodal multi-task learning architecture that combines Bertweet for text encoding with ResNet-18 for image representation, and a single-flow transformer structure which combines text embeddings from BERT-Embeddings and image embeddings from several different modules such as EfficientNet and ResNet.In addition, we also use the model fusion and the post-processing method of prediction results, and improve the prediction results.
+More specifically, we introduce two novel systems to analyze these posts: a multimodal multi-task learning architecture that combines Bertweet for text encoding with ResNet-18 \cite{he2016deep} for image representation, and a single-flow transformer structure which combines text embeddings from BERT-Embeddings and image embeddings from several different modules such as EfficientNet \cite{tan2019efficientnet} and ResNet \cite{he2016deep}.In addition, we also use the model fusion and the post-processing method of prediction results, and improve the prediction results.

-In the future, we will try to get more unlabeled sample data to pre-train the transformer single-flow model more fully and look forward to getting better multimodal models in Twitter scenarios.
+In the future, we will try to get more unlabeled sample data to pre-train the transformer single-flow method more fully and look forward to getting better multimodal methods in Twitter scenarios.